Do you know the signs your cat needs more attention?

 Generally speaking, meowing should not be a point of concern unless it turns into howling or excessive meowing.

-Some experts also believe that cats who feel lonely or anxious are more likely to meow early morning or late night, when most of us are struggling to sleep.
+Some experts also believe that cats who feel lonely or anxious are more likely to meow early in the morning or late at night, when most of us are struggling to sleep.

 The next time you hear your furry friend meowing a little more than usual, it might be time to exchange some hugs.

-I’ve lost a few of my belongings due to my cat going haywire and I’m sure your case isn’t very different either.
+We’ve lost a few of our belongings due to our cat going haywire, and we’re sure your case isn’t very different either.

-This may sound odd to some but a cat’s decision to break or knock stuff is often well thought.
+This may sound odd to some, but a cat’s decision to break or knock stuff is often well thought out.

 However, at times, they may do so only to gain your affection.
 Cats know they can get your attention by breaking things.
 These cute creatures have a lot of tricks up their sleeves.

-Mine appears to blackmail me – she would simply run around things I love threatening to tear ‘em apart.
+They appear to blackmail you; they would simply run around things we love, threatening to tear them apart.

 So the next time you see your pet trying to break things just as she sees you, it might be time to play together.